 Tools

-111 tools across four ad platforms.
+106 tools across four ad platforms.
 Every tool is one of three flavors:

-- Read (most tools) — Pulls data.
+- Read (most tools): Pulls data.
 Always safe to call.

-- Transform — Reshapes or summarizes data without hitting the platform.
+- Transform: Reshapes or summarizes data without hitting the platform.

-- Write — Changes something (pause, edit budget, add negative keywords).
+- Write: Changes something (pause, edit budget, add negative keywords).
 Off by default.
 Turn on per provider in app.adsyncs.net/settings.

-You don't memorize tool names — the AI does.
+You don't memorize tool names.
+The AI does.
 Browse by platform to know what's possible.

 Browse by platform

-Search, Performance Max, YouTube — pull metrics, plan keywords, and audit account health.
+Search, Performance Max, YouTube: pull metrics, plan keywords, and audit account health.

-Facebook + Instagram campaigns — read campaigns, ad sets, ads, breakdown reports, audiences.
+Facebook + Instagram campaigns: read campaigns, ad sets, ads, breakdown reports, audiences.

-B2B campaign management — manage campaign groups, target by company or job, batch updates.
+B2B campaign management: manage campaign groups, target by company or job, batch updates.

-Microsoft Search Network — keywords, search terms, Performance Max, LinkedIn-profile targeting.
+Microsoft Search Network: keywords, search terms, Performance Max, LinkedIn-profile targeting.

 How the AI finds the right tool

 When you ask a question, the AI picks tools by what they do, not what they're called.
-So "show me last week's worst-performing Google campaigns" turns into a call to google_ads_get_campaign_performance automatically — you never type the name.
+So "show me last week's worst-performing Google campaigns" turns into a call to google_ads_get_campaign_performance automatically.
+You never type the name.

 If you ever want the AI to explore on its own, there's a meta-tool: